Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

 Now that we know WHAT a high-performing team should look like, the next question is HOW to make your team high-performing.

-Creation of a high-performing team doesn’t just happen on its own.
+The creation of a high-performing team doesn’t just happen on its own.

 According to certified scrum trainer Mike Levison, there are five things you must do if you want your team to become a high-performing one.